kakalak-lumberJack/sakuragi/README.md

 Includes:

-+New, less boxy schematic tree shape,
+* New, less boxy schematic tree shape
-+Bug fixes including adding leaf decay, forced placement over grass, flowers etc.
+* Bug fixes including adding leaf decay, forced placement over grass, flowers etc.
-+Added features such as support bamboo forest, stairsplus (moreblocks) and stairs for wood and tree nodes.
+* Added features such as support bamboo forest, stairsplus (moreblocks) and stairs for wood and tree nodes.

 Includes original features such as fences, gates and japanese doors.